March 9, 2023 | Maria Fritzsche

 US whistleblowing laws

 A key difference to that of the EU or UK approach is the reward scheme.
 The scheme aims to address the consequences of speaking up against an employer and their wrongdoing.
 It also encourages enforcement as more wrongdoings are likely to be reported.
 The personal consequences for whistleblowers are far-reaching and often result in a lack of future employment opportunities.
-The US scheme is currently better positioned in recognizing the personal sacrifices that come with exposing wrongdoings.
+The US scheme is currently better positioned in recognising the personal sacrifices that come with exposing wrongdoings.

 The US Securities and Exchange Commission (SEC) awarded more than $50mn (£41.5m) to whistleblowers in January alone.